 Tabula Scripta is a research by Floris Alkemade, Michiel van Iersel and Jarrik Ouburg conducted at the Academy of Architecture Amsterdam spanning from 2014 until 2019 that explored the condition of the ‘written page’, the complex reality in which we live and work.
 A reality that, after generations of building, demolition and renovation, has produced a layered environment that is too often seen as a backdrop for architecture.

 The research’s subject is the attitude and working method of the architect who does not look at the layered context of a project as a parameter that lies outside the design brief, but as that which defines the design brief itself and whereby the existing context is not seen as a limitation, but as an opportunity to make use of and a latent potential for a design.

-The research took place from 2014-2019 and will result by the end of 2020 in the book ‘Rewriting Architecture.
-10+1 Actions for an Adaptive Architecture, Tabula Scripta’, edited by Floris Alkemade, Michiel van Iersel, Mark Minkjan and Jarrik Ouburg.
+How can the existing context be read, understood, valued and further developed?
 How can the contemporary architect and urban planner respond better to current issues and developments, with the existing context as a starting point?
-How can the existing context be read, understood, valued and further developed?
 How can care for heritage and new developments go hand in hand?
 And how can architecture anticipate new developments from the existing, from aging and social segregation to climate change?
-These are questions that are central to ‘Rewriting Architecture’.
+These are questions that are central to the research.